WetHat/OnenoteTaggingKit/markdown/index.md

 [The Use of Tags](Use%20of%20Tags.md) briefly outlines the concept behind tags for information management.

-Some thoughts about the use of _Page Tags_ to organize note in _OneNote_ can be found in [Organizing Notes with Page Tags](Organizing%20Notes%20with%20Page%20Tags.md).
+Some thoughts about the use of _Page Tags_ to organize notes in _OneNote_ can be found in [Organizing Notes with Page Tags](Organizing%20Notes%20with%20Page%20Tags.md).

 # Getting Started with the _OneNote Tagging Kit_ Add-In